penxio/penx/README.md

 ## Introduction

-A Local-first, Privacy-first place to store structure data.
+A local-first, privacy-first place to store structured data.

 ## Features